umccr/holmes/README.md

 ## Costing

-Estimates are available [here](COSTS.md).
+Estimates are available [here](docs/COSTS.md).
 They have been shown in practice to be roughly correct.

 ## Design

-The service maintains an S3 bucket that stores fingerprint files (~200k per BAM).
+The service maintains an S3 bucket that stores fingerprint files (~200k per BAM) and then provides AWS Steps functions that operate to run `somalier` over these files.

-Because fingerprints must be produced using the same `sites.vcf.gz` file to be compatible in `somalier` for the checking operation - we use the MD5 checksum of the sites file to partition the fingerprints.
-All fingerprints for an identical sites file will live in the same folder in our fingerprint store.

-Any change to the sites file content _will result in needing to recreate all existing fingerprints_ - though this is an operation that does not happen very often.

-We can see this in a hypothetical world where one sites files has checksum `ABCDEF`, and another has checksum `GHIJKL`.
-We can see that in this scenario the `bam3.bam` has not been fingerprinted at all, where `bam1.bam` has only been fingerprinted with one sites file. `bam2.bam` has a fingerprint for both sites files.

 ```mermaid
   graph TD;